aimldinesh/RespiDetectAI-Mlops-MLFlow-DVC-AWS/README.md

 # RespiDetectAI-MLFlow-DVC-AWS
-## Introduction
+## Introduction:
-In this project, I worked on addressing a critical challenge in healthcare: early and accurate diagnosis of chest cancer.
-I developed a tool that leverages the power of artificial intelligence to classify CT scan images, potentially improving patient outcomes.
+In this project, I worked on that addressed a critical challenge in healthcare: early and accurate diagnosis of chest cancer.
+I developed and deployed an AI System for early-stage chest cancer detection using deep learning and CT scan image data.
-## Problem Statement
+## Problem Statement:
-Chest cancer is a leading cause of cancer deaths worldwide.
-Early detection is crucial for effective treatment, but traditional methods of analyzing CT scans can be time-consuming and prone to human error.
-My goal was to create a more efficient and accurate diagnostic tool.
+Chest cancer remains a leading cause of cancer deaths globally.
+While early detection is crucial for effective treatment, traditional methods for analyzing CT scans are often time-consuming and susceptible to human error.
+This project aimed to develop a tool that can efficiently and accurately classify cancerous tissue in CT scans.
-## Approach
+## Approach:
-I used a technique called deep learning, which excels at recognizing patterns in images.
-I trained a model on a dataset of CT scans, teaching it to distinguish between normal and cancerous tissue.
-I also incorporated MLOps principles to streamline the model's development, deployment, and monitoring.
+Leveraging deep learning's ability to recognize patterns in images, I trained a model to differentiate between normal and cancerous tissue in CT scans.
+To optimize performance and training efficiency, I employed transfer learning and fine-tuning of the VGG16 architecture.
+Furthermore, a user-friendly Flask web interface was built to facilitate accessibility and enable cancer classification.
+Additionally, MLOps principles were integrated to streamline the model's development, deployment, and monitoring.
-## Key Accomplishments
+## Key Accomplishments:
-I'm proud to say that my model achieved an accuracy of 84% in classifying adenocarcinoma, a common type of chest cancer.
-This is a significant improvement over traditional methods.
-It also demonstrates the potential of AI to transform healthcare.
+I achieved a model accuracy of 84% in classifying adenocarcinoma, a common type of chest cancer.
+This is a significant improvement over traditional method.

 ![Alt text](https://github.com/dsml917/RespiDetectAI-Mlops-MLFlow-DVC-AWS/blob/main/prediction_images/data_pipeline.PNG)
 ![Alt text](https://github.com/dsml917/RespiDetectAI-Mlops-MLFlow-DVC-AWS/blob/main/prediction_images/capture1.PNG)
 ![Alt text](https://github.com/dsml917/RespiDetectAI-Mlops-MLFlow-DVC-AWS/blob/main/prediction_images/Capture2.PNG)